 After the fermentation process of the mash is complete, it will undergo distillation.
 Later, the distilled mash will be stored in a soaked bourbon barrel for at least two years.

 When this storage time ends, the distilled, aged mash will be withdrawn from the barrels, packaged in transparent bottles with cream labels, and then distributed to whiskey’s wholesalers and retailers.
 It is only after this thorough process is complete that Michter’s whiskey will be available for sale.

 If you are not a whiskey geek, then you may not understand the difference between Michter’s American Whiskey and Michter’s Bourbon.
 Both may be Michter’s whiskey brands, but they vary considerably in terms of their taste, appearance, scent, and finish.

 The main difference between Michter’s American Whiskey and Michter’s Bourbon is in their aging processes.
 While Michter’s bourbon is aged in new, white oak barrels, Michter’s American whiskey is aged in previously used bourbon barrels.
 However, Michter’s Bourbon and Michter’s American Whiskey typically have the same brewing recipe.

 Since Michter’s American Whiskey undergoes the aging process in old bourbon barrels, it has a richer flavor when compared to Michter’s Bourbon.
 Moreover, Michter’s American Whiskey is described to be unblended, because it has no neutral grain spirits.

-Michter’s American Whiskey has a deep scent of sweet caramel, baking spices and roasted corn, which fades into the smell of vanilla bean, dark fruits and cereals.
-It has a viscous but light palate of caramel, corn, butter and vanilla flavors.
-Its finish is of a medium length with small notes of oak and baking spices, and it’s aftertaste is of cherries and dark fruits.
+Michter’s American Whiskey has a deep scent of sweet caramel, baking spices, and roasted corn, which fades into the smell of vanilla bean, dark fruits, and cereals.
+It has a vicious but light palate of caramel, corn, butter, and vanilla flavors.
+Its finish is of a medium length with small notes of oak and baking spices, and its aftertaste is of cherries and dark fruits.